zuneail/zuneail/README.md

 # 💫 About Me:
+Hi!
+My name is Zuneail Wahid.
-I am a senior student at CUNY Queens College pursuing a Bachelor of Arts in Computer Science
+I'm a senior at CUNY Queens College pursuing a Bachelor of Arts in Computer Science.

 ## 🌐 Socials: